sdsu-its/Django-Canvas-CrossLister/README.md

 # Canvas-CrossLister
-A web application that allows SDSU ITS staff to cross-lis, combine and transfer the enrollments of a multiple sections of a course.
+A web application that allows SDSU ITS staff to cross-list, combine and transfer the enrollments of a multiple sections of a course.

 Built using